 Model Management Diagrams include Packages, Subsystems, and Models.

 The structural diagrams define a static view of your product, containing the types of entities and their relationships that do not change as the product is used.
-For example, orders will always contain line items which will contain part numbers in an order processing system.
+For example, orders will always contain line items that will contain part numbers in an order processing system.

 Dynamic behavior of your product is captured by one or more UML behavior diagrams.
 I find Use Cases and State charts to be the most useful.
 A use case is a sequence of steps users carry out to complete a task with your product.
 For example, there can be a use case to create an order and another use case to approve it.
 A state diagram can show how orders change state as they are processed in the product.